 Next we come to simulated family benefits (bfa).
-At the most important family benefit in terms of aggregate spending, namely the child benefits (bch00_s), simulated amounts match very well external official statistics (ratio of 96% for 2014).
-At the minor family benefits, sums deviate somewhat between simulations and external data.
-Maternity benefits (bmact_s) appear to be strongly under-simulated (ratio of 56% with respect to the external figure).
+For the most important family benefit in terms of aggregate spending, namely the child benefits (bch00_s), simulated amounts match very well external official statistics (ratio of 98% for 2016).
+For the other family benefits, sums deviate somewhat between simulations and external data.
+Maternity benefits (bmact_s) appear to be strongly under-simulated (ratio of 58% with respect to the external figure).
 The reason behind this discrepancy is that EUROMOD only simulates the standard benefit amount.
 However, the benefit amount can be significantly higher for premature births (but unfortunately no information available in the input dataset) as well as for those mothers whose employers exceptionally cannot pay their maternity contribution.
-Aggregate sums of parental-leave benefits (bplct_s) are also under-simulated (ratio around 57% in 2014), which is consistent with the somewhat under-simulated number of recipients.
+Aggregate sums of parental-leave benefits (bplct_s) are also under-simulated (ratio around 56% in 2016), which is consistent with the somewhat under-simulated number of recipients.
 This has probably to do with the fact that the benefit is calculated on imputed previous earnings of the recipients, as we observe these differences for most contributory benefits.
-The simulated aggregated amount of additional child benefits (bchot_s) is reasonably well met (ratio of 125% in 2014).
+The simulated aggregated amount of additional child benefits (bchot_s) is extremely over-simulated (ratio of 283% in 2016), which nonetheless corresponds to the equally over-simulated number of recipients.

-In terms of aggregated amounts, old-age and reduced work ability social assistance (bsaoa_s) is under-simulated (ratio of 54% with respect to the external figure).
+In terms of aggregated amounts, old-age and reduced work ability social assistance ($bsaoa_s$) is under-simulated (ratio of 58% with respect to the external figure).
 This corresponds to the under-simulated number of recipients.
-A potential reason for this discrepancy could be the fact that general old-age benefits (poa) are somewhat over-represented in the input dataset, which could explain why, despite the under-simulation of bsaoa_s, the poverty estimate for individuals aged 65 and older is under-estimated (see Section 4.2.2. below).
-The aggregated amount of basic social assistance (bsa00_s) is somewhat over-simulated (ratio of 125%), even though the number of recipients was strongly over-simulated.
-The aggregated amount of social benefits $(bsaot_s)$ is well met for 2014 (ratio of 102%) but the accuracy of the simulation worsens for later years.
-A possible cause for this could be that households in the simulation switch from the scheme "bunnc_s + bsaot_s" to the scheme "bho00_s + bchot_s" due to minimal differences arising from the uprating.
+A potential reason for this discrepancy could be the fact that general old-age benefits (poa) are somewhat over-represented in the input dataset, which could explain why, despite the under-simulation of $bsaoa_s$, the poverty estimate for individuals aged 65 and older is slightly under-estimated (see Section 4.2.2. below).
+The aggregated amount of basic social assistance ($bsa00_s$) is precisely simulated (ratio of 100%), although this entails a discrepancy with regard to the over-simulation of the number of recipients.
+The aggregated amount of social benefits ($bsaot_s$) is severely under-simulated for 2016 (ratio of 65%) but, again, this corresponds to the undersimulation of the number of recipients.
+Next to the possible causes discussed above (see page 86), a further reason for this discrepancy could be that households in the simulation switch from the scheme "bunnc_s + bsaot_s" to the scheme "bho00_s + bchot_s", which is difficult to tune more precisely without more detailed information on each particular household.